citp/privacy-policy-historical/h/ho/hon/honey.is.md

-> *The following text is extracted and transformed from the honey.is privacy policy that was archived on 2016-08-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160801101119id_/https%3A//honey.is/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the honey.is privacy policy that was archived on 2017-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606183404id_/https%3A//honey.is/privacy) for the most accurate reproduction.*

 # Privacy Policy | Honey

-Last updated: June 22, 2015
+Last updated: May 15, 2017

 Front & Main, Inc. d/b/a Honey (“Honey”) has established a comprehensive privacy program, designed to help us respect and protect your data privacy rights.
-This statement includes both Honey’s Safe Harbor Privacy Statement and our Privacy Statement.
 This Privacy Policy explains what information may be collected by Honey, how such information may be used or shared with others, how we safeguard it and how you may control its use.
 Honey wants you to feel safe, so please read this Privacy Policy carefully, because by using Honey you are acknowledging that you understand and agree to the terms of this Privacy Policy.

-### Safe Harbor Privacy Statement

-Honey complies with the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.
-Honey has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-Honey commits that any personal information that Honey receives from you will be handled, as more fully described in the Privacy Statement below, in accordance with the Safe Harbor Privacy Principles.
-For more information about the Safe Harbor Privacy Principles, please visit the U.S. Department of Commerce’s Safe Harbor website at <http://export.gov/safeharbor>.

-### Honey Privacy Statement
+### Privacy Statement

 Honey respects your privacy, as a result, we have developed this Privacy Policy.
 In order to optimize our products and services, Honey collects certain information provided by you, such as user name, email address, avatar and other information you provide when registering for an account, or on your user profile, as well as all content that’s been posted to Honey, whether through our site, via email or from other applications, including content such as text, links to other sites, files or images. (“Your Information”) We will use Your Information to respond to requests you may make of us, and from time to time, we may refer to Your Information to better understand your needs and how we can improve products and services.
 We will handle your Personal Information in accordance with the terms of this Privacy Policy.